Indigo bunting: Diet

 The indigo bunting forages for food on the ground or in trees or shrubs.
 In winter, it often feeds in flocks with other indigo buntings, but is a solitary feeder during the breeding season.
-During the breeding season, the species eats insects, seeds and berries, including caterpillars, grasshoppers, spiders, beetles, and grass seeds.
-The seeds of grasses are the mainstay of its diet during the winter, although buds, and insects are eaten when available.
+During the breeding season, the species eats seeds of grasses and herbs, berries, spiders and insects, including caterpillars, grasshoppers, true bugs, and beetles.
+The seeds of grasses are the mainstay of its diet during the winter, although buds and insects are eaten when available.
 The young are fed mainly insects at first, to provide them with protein.
 The indigo bunting does not drink frequently, generally obtaining sufficient water from its diet.

 Predators and parasites

-The Indigo Passerine's nest is vulnerable to all kinds of climbing and flying predators, such as Virginia opossum (Didelphis virginiana), red fox (Vulpes vulpes), domestic cat (Felis catus), blue jay (Cyanocitta cristata), eastern racer (Coluber constrictor) or raccoon (Procyon lotor).
-The bird is host to various parasites, such as flies of the family Hippoboscidae.
+Indigo bunting nests are vulnerable to a variety of climbing and flying predators, including Virginia opossum (Didelphis virginiana), red fox (Vulpes vulpes), domestic cat (Felis catus), blue jay (Cyanocitta cristata), eastern racer (Coluber constrictor) and raccoon (Procyon lotor).
+The bird is also susceptible to parasitism by louse flies.